What is the ‘Lemon Law Presumption?

 Instead, you should discuss your options under the lemon law with an experienced California lemon law attorney.
 They can review your situation and advise you on the possibility of a successful lemon law claim.

 Lemon law claims can result in valuable refunds, replacements, and other relief for consumers who had to deal with the headache of owning a lemon.
-If you are constantly in the repair shop with your relatively new vehicle, it is always worth it to discuss your rights with an attorney.
+If you are constantly in the repair shop with your relatively new vehicle, it is always worth it to discuss your rights with an experienced Orange County lemon law attorney.
 Do not rely on online research about presumptions to decide whether you have a claim – let an experienced legal professional do so for you.